The Placenames Committee

-The term of office of the Placenames Commission came to an end on the 11 October 2012.
+The term of office of the Placenames Commission came to an end on 11 October 2012.
 As part of the Public Service Reform Plan, the Government decided that the Commission would be replaced by an expert committee, operating pro bono, whose work would be conducted primarily online.
-On the 19th September, 2013, the Minister of State at the Department of Arts, Heritage, Regional, Rural and Gaeltacht Affairs announced the nomination of a Placenames Committee.
+On 19 September 2013, the Minister of State at the Department of Arts, Heritage and the Gaeltacht announced the nomination of a Placenames Committee.

 Members of the Placenames Committee

-- Dr Éamonn Ó hÓgáin, Former Editor and Manager, Foclóir Stairiúil na Nua-Ghaeilge, Royal Irish Academy, Dublin.
+- Dr Éamonn Ó hÓgáin: Former Editor and Manager, Foclóir Stairiúil na Nua-Ghaeilge, Royal Irish Academy, Dublin.

 - Máire Feiritéar: Expert on Conamara Irish; guest speaker about Irish and placenames on Raidió na Gaeltachta programmes.